mdrain/dynalist-help/_articles/preferences.md

 This setting defaults to Default (yeah right).

-#### Font size

-Choose from Small, Medium, and Large.
-If it's still readable to you, you can set it to smaller to display more text on the same screen space.

-This setting defaults to Medium.

-#### Font

-There are 8 built-in fonts in Dynalist right now.
-For serif font (think Times New Roman), go for Lora.
-For a monospace font for code, choose Consolas.

-This setting defaults to Whitney.

-#### Eastern-asian font

-If you write in Chinese, Japanese, or Korean, you can make use of this option to make your characters look better.
-This font will only be used on non-English text, so don't worry about English looking ugly in the eastern-asian font.

-There are two options for each language, with one being serif and the other being sans serif.

-This setting defaults to Microsoft Yehei.

-#### Font for dyslexia

-If you have dyslexia, try out this option by choosing Open Dyslexic.
-It's designed to make reading easier for people with dyslexia.

-If you like how it looks, you can [download this font for free](http://opendyslexic.org/).

-This setting defaults to None.

 #### List density

 You can control how much margin you'd like between two items.
 Compact is the tightest setting, and Comfortable is the loosest setting.